knmnyn/cs3244-2210/_pages/about.md

 There will be tutorials for this class starting in Week 03.
 As the class is hybird, these sessions will be the complementary means by which we touch base with you and get to know you personally.
 Please do attend these sessions via Zoom, as they will not be webcasted (although tutorial solutions will be distributed, you should come to the sessions to get the complete picture, and to be a part of the class).

 These tutorial session timings still subject to change.
-Please see NUSMods for the most up-to-date details.
+Please see <a href="https://nusmods.com/modules/CS3244/machine-learning">NUSMods</a> for the most up-to-date details.
 As an enrolled student, you are entitled to one tutorial placement, and need to attend that slot even if not optimal for you.
 Nicely, all of the tutorials slots come before (Monday-Wednesday), the second class lecture slot on Thursdays.

-Tutorial Sessions (tentative; as reported by LumiNUS ca. 17 Jun 2020):
+Tutorial Sessions:

 1. T01.
 Mondays, 13:00-14:00
 2. T02.
 Wednesdays, 17:00-18:00